collective/collective.recipe.backup/README.rst

 that creates a backup of the Data.fs in ``var/backups``.
 When you have a blob storage it is by default backed up to ``var/blobstoragebackups``.

+Calling ``bin/fullbackup`` results in a normal FULL repozo backup that creates a backup of the Data.fs in ``var/backups``.
+When you have a blob storage it is by default backed up to ``var/blobstoragebackups``.
+This script is provided so that you can set different cron jobs for full and incremental backups.
+You may want to have incrementals done daily, with full backups done weekly.
+Now you can!

 You should normally do a ``bin/zeopack`` regularly, say once a week, to remove unused objects from your Zope Data.fs.
 The next time